What To Do: Labor Day Weekend in Myrtle Beach, South Carolina

 Waves of Praise Gospel Fest

-Waves of Praise has returned this year to Pavillion Park in downtown Myrtle Beach on Friday, September 3, and Saturday, September 3 for a two-day long event filled with as much gospel music as you can imagine.
-Hear famous gospel artists for free, such as Damon Little and John P. Kee.
+Waves of Praise has returned this year to Pavillion Park in downtown Myrtle Beach on Friday, August 30, and Saturday, September 1 for a two-day long event filled with as much gospel music as you can imagine.
+Hear famous gospel artists for free, such as Lee Burgess and Resurrection and Tasha Cobbs Leonard.
 Vendors will be on-site for food, beverages, and souvenirs, and there will be fun for the entire family, including a Kid Zone.
 Bring a beach chair or blanket so you can sit in the park comfortably.
 Visit their website for the complete lineup and more information.

 End of Summer Event Finales